 You Hit Multiple Strings at Once When Bowing

 Your bridge is probably too flat.
 Put small pieces of tape (or small slips of paper) on the bridge under the string until it is high enough to work properly.
 As soon as possible, see a repair-person.

 Your Sacconi-Style Tailgut has Stripped Its Threads

-These repairs are to be done only in emergency situations and are not a replacement for repairs done by a qualified repairman/luthier.
+Re-thread the brass nuts onto the tailgut; pinch the nuts with pliers and heat the ends of the tailgut (see image on the left) until they slightly balloon.
+Finish by adding a drop of Crazy Glue to the threads.Having Other Troubles?
+Cracks?
+Strange noises?
+Not comfortable with the suggested temporary solutions?
+When in doubt, remember this phrase: If you have apprehension, just lower your string tension!
+Lashof Violins is not far away!These repairs are to be done only in emergency situations and are not a replacement for repairs done by a qualified repair-person/luthier.
 Lashof Violins does not accept responsibility for damage(s) done to an instrument or bow as a result of these suggestions.